molszewski34/FullCalendar-scheduler/README.md

 #### Deleting room

 Deleting an room is done by selecting the room from the list on the left, then pressing the "USUŃ" button, and confirming your choice in the next window.

+### Find events

+Type the word into the window labeled "Szukaj..."

+- The search window responds to letters and numbers.
+When you enter a number, the search engine will find an event by phone number.
+This is to quickly search whether the calling person has already been added to the calendar.

+### Filter Events

+Select a room from the dropdown list to find only events for that particular room.

+To go back to viewing all events, selec the default value "Pokoje" again.

 ## Functionality Description